akihikodaki/dts/test_plans/iavf_package_driver_error_handle_test_plan.rst

 Description
 ===========
-1. The feature is to check the CVL 100G and 25G NIC, when the using old version driver and latest DDP package, will cause to the RSS rule create fail, because the old version driver vers does not support RSS feature in iavf.
+1. The feature is to check the Intel® Ethernet 800 Series 100G and 25G NIC, when the using old version driver and latest DDP package, will cause to the RSS rule create fail, because the old version driver vers does not support RSS feature in iavf.
-2. The feature is to check the CVL 100G and 25G NIC, when the using old version ddp package or invalide ddp package and latest version driver, wll cause to the VF start fail, because the old version package or invalid package does not support VF create for the IAVF
+2. The feature is to check the Intel® Ethernet 800 Series 100G and 25G NIC, when the using old version ddp package or invalide ddp package and latest version driver, wll cause to the VF start fail, because the old version package or invalid package does not support VF create for the IAVF

 Prerequisites
 =============
 1. Hardware:
-   columbiaville_25g/columbiaville_100g
+   Intel® Ethernet 800 Series: E810-XXVDA4/E810-CQ

 2. Software:
    dpdk: http://dpdk.org/git/dpdk